ikajic/python-in-science/README.md

 Canopy file contains much more packages than needed for this exercise, but if you decide to do the other one it will be useful.

-**Linux** users can get the packages by entering the following command in Terminal:
+**Linux** users can get the packages by entering the following command in the Terminal:
 ```
 sudo apt-get install python-numpy python-scipy python-matplotlib ipython

 ```

 For **Mac** users there is [Macports](http://www.macports.org/).
-After installing it run the following command in Terminal:
+After installing it run the following command in the Terminal:
 ```
 sudo port install py27-numpy py27-scipy py27-matplotlib py27-ipython
 ```